arquebuse/arquebuse-ps/README.md

 Arquebuse PowerShell Client

+The client is distributed as a PowerShell module and works for:

+* Windows PowerShell 5.1
+* Powershell 7 (tested on Windows, Linux and MacOS)

 For more information about [Arquebuse](https://arquebuse.io), an email infrastructure testing tool, please visit [Arquebuse website](https://arquebuse.io) or the [main project page](https://github.com/arquebuse/arquebuse).

 ## How to build